Code-Institute-Submissions/steveforrest-portfolio-project-1_SepResub/README.md

 * [W3C HTML Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
 * Responsiveness was tested in dev tools on google chrome, microsoft edge, mozilla and firefox.
 The site was also tested live on iphoneX safari, amazon kindle fire10 and widows desktop.
-* Testing was conducted bu
+* Testing was conducted by
   1. Using dev tools responsiveness was tested by reducing the horizontal screen size
   2. the device setting was selected and then the orientation was changed
   3. All navigational links were checked by clicking on them